jymchng/Certificates/README.md

 # Professional

-You can find the certificates as tabulated in the list below in the folder named `professional`.
+You can find the certificates as tabulated in the list below and stored in the folder named `professional`.

 | #    | Description            | Awarded By     |
 | ---- | ---------------------- | -------------- |